jasonyuyanwu/jasonyuyanwu.github.io/_publications/2019-04-01-a-spatial-valence-model-of-political-participation-in-china.md

 venue: 'Journal of Theoretical Politics'
 # slidesurl: 'http://academicpages.github.io/files/slides3.pdf'
 paperurl: 'http://jasonyuyanwu.github.io/files/a-spatial-valence-model-of-participation-in-china.pdf'
-citation: 'Wu, Jason Yuyan.
-2019. &quot;A Spatial Valence Model of Political Participation in China.&quot; <i>Journal of Theoretical Politics</i>.
+citation: 'Wu, Jason Y. 2019. &quot;A Spatial Valence Model of Political Participation in China.&quot; <i>Journal of Theoretical Politics</i>.
 31 (2): 244-259.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.